 IDENTIFIES THE ROLE AND RESPONSIBILITIES OF THE:

-Parents/carers can view our full policy on our school website (inchmarlo.org)
+Parents/carers can view a summary of our policy on this website in the Policies page

 or they can request a copy from the school office.